microsoft/healthcareai-examples/CONTRIBUTING.md

 #### Modularity
 - Write modular code by encapsulating repetitive tasks into functions or classes.
 - Enhance code reusability and clarity through modular design.
+- If code does not contribute to the understanding of the core principles explained in the notebook, consider moving it into a helper file.

 #### Executable Code
 - Ensure that notebooks run from start to finish without errors.
 - You may leave the output of cells in the notebook.
+However, if you are leaving cell output, make sure it is meaningful and adds to the understanding of the notebook.
+Do not leave error output or extremely lengthy/repetitive output.
+Make sure that output does not contain your personal information like user IDs, keys, or local paths.
 - Implement error handling to make the code robust against invalid inputs or unexpected situations.
 - Use try-except blocks where appropriate to handle exceptions gracefully.